wirdes/hanoi_tower/README.md

-# Hanoi 3 Tower Solve 7 step using C lang and linkedlist
+# Solution of Hanoi 3 Tower problem using c language and linked list structure